Bohdan33/mobileApp/README.md

 # News list mobile App

-There is simple project written on Reac Native.
+There is simple project written on React Native.

 &nbsp;&nbsp;
    <kbd>